andremalan/grow/README.md

 - Update seeds to add images and availability, implement those in front end.

+### May 30: 13:00 - 13:20

+- Add Framer Motion, deploy to Vercel, redeploy backend

+### May 30: 18:00 - 19:00

+- Working cart that can take items and modifiers

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.